danfuzz/lactoserv/doc/development.md

 Recognized signals:
 * `SIGHUP` -- Does an in-process system reload.
 (The system shuts down and then re-runs from near-scratch.)
+* `SIGUSR1` -- Starts the Node inspector, listening on the usual port.
+(This is a standard signal recognized by Node.
+Just noting it here as a reminder or perhaps a TIL.)
 * `SIGUSR2` -- Produces a heap dump file.
 Look in the log for the file name.
   (Writes to the current directory if it is writable.)
 The file can be inspected using the "Memory" panel available in the Chrome developer tools.